PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod3/LinkedList 3 Problems and Doubly LinkedList.md

 ![At the end](../../../images/Insertion_end_Doubly-Linked-List.webp)

 ### Problem Description
-    A doubly linked list is given.A node is to be inserted with data x at the position k.
+    A doubly linked list is given.
+A node is to be inserted with data x at the position k.
     The range of k is between 0 to n.
 Where n is the length of the linked list
 ### Solution approach
     Jump till the desired location to insert the node Step 1: Create node with new value